visualregressiontesting/visual-regression-workshop/lessons/02_webdriverCSS/03_webdriverjs.md

 ### Pause and Waiting

-9. On the "add-ons" page, click on "Image One" of the "Modal Dialog" then wait until the modal "is visible" before testing
+9. On the "add-ons" page, click on "Image One" of the "Modal Dialog" then wait until the modal "is visible" before testing the whole page
-10. Go back to your Slider test and add a "pause" of 600ms to account for the animation
+10. Click on the `.fancybox-next`, wait 1000 milliseconds for transition and test again

 ### Extra Credit

 8. Test the style-guide but replace the "Section Heading Linked {h2}", Sub-section Heading {h3} and Sub-sub-section Heading {h4} with multi-line titles (A little hipster ipsum works well here)

-## Conclusion

-## Spoilers